TonPlaygramBot/TonPlaygramWebApp/README.md

 ## Telegram Profile Data

-The **My Account** page displays several fields pulled directly from Telegram:
+The **My Account** page now only shows three fields pulled directly from Telegram:

 - **Telegram ID**
 - **First name** and **last name**
 - **Profile photo**

-These details are fetched using `getTelegramId()` and `fetchTelegramInfo()` and are shown in the "Telegram Info" section of the page.
+These details are loaded from the database.
+Missing values are fetched with `fetchTelegramInfo()` and stored for next time.
 Additional properties such as `username` are available through `window.Telegram.WebApp.initDataUnsafe.user` and can be displayed if needed.

 ## Open Source Games
 - [Chessu](https://github.com/dotnize/chessu) – Competitive chess with socket rooms.